roberd13/insights-tutorial/README.md

 ### In this simple Demo we will walk through enabling the new Metrics Collector in a DataStax Enterprise (DSE) 6.7 Docker Container, exporting the metrics to Prometheus Docker Container and visualizing these metrics with a Grafana Docker container.

-This Demo is created using a DSE 6.7, Prometheus 2.4.3 amd Grafana 5.3.2 containers .
+This Demo is created using a DSE 6.7, Prometheus 2.4.3 and Grafana 5.3.2 containers.

 ## Prerequisites